-Today is dedicated to trekking in Piatra Craiului (The King’s Rock) National Park - one of the most beautiful mountains in Romania.
-The Park is very rocky, consisting of a thin high limestone strip, 22 km long, which is considered to is so unusual that it is considered to be a geographical accident of the Southern Carpathians. t is also home of The Carpathian Large Carnivore Project, as, although the Romanian Carpathians cover less than 1.5% of the European surface west of Russia, they are home to almost one third of all European large carnivores: The authorities estimate that the number of bears is over 6,000, that there are about 3,000 wolves, and some 2,000 lynx.
-Today's walking is approximately 6-7 hours trekking, 1000-1400m climb.
+After breakfast an included visit to Bran Castle, also known as Dracula's Castle.
+The beautiful 14th century castle was renovated in the 19th century by the royal family of Romania.
+After the castle set off for a hike in the rounded landscape of Bran county with a perfect view of Bucegi Mountains to the east and Piatra Craiului Mountains (The King’s Rock) National Park to the west.
+Piatra Craiului (The King’s Rock) National Park - one of the most beautiful mountains in Romania.
+The park is very rocky, consisting of a thin high limestone strip, 22 km long, which is so unusual that it is considered to be a geographical accident of the Southern Carpathians. t is also home of The Carpathian Large Carnivore Project, as, although the Romanian Carpathians cover less than 1.5% of the European surface west of Russia, they are home to almost one third of all European large carnivores: The authorities estimate that the number of bears is over 6,000, that there are about 3,000 wolves, and some 2,000 lynx.
+Hiking time approximately 5 hours with a 600m climb.